seqeralabs/tower-cli/README.md

-# Nextflow Tower CLI
+# Seqera CLI

-`tw` is [Tower](https://tower.nf/) on the command line.
-It brings Tower concepts including Pipelines, Actions and Compute Environments to the terminal.
+`tw` is [Seqeta Platform](https://cloud.seqera.io/) on the command line.
+It brings Seqera concepts like pipelines, actions, and compute environments to the terminal.

-Tower is a full-stack application for the management of data pipelines and compute resources.
+Seqera Platform is a full-stack application for the management of data pipelines and compute resources.
 It enables collaborative data analysis at scale, on-premises or in any cloud.

-The Tower CLI interacts with Tower, providing an interface to launch pipelines, manage cloud resources and administer your analysis.
+The CLI interacts with Seqera to provide an interface to launch pipelines, manage cloud resources, and administer your analysis.

 ![tw](assets/img/tw-screenshot.png)

 The key features are:

-- **A Nextflow-like experience**: Tower CLI provides a developer friendly environment.
-Pipelines can be launched with the CLI similar to Nextflow but with the benefits of Tower such as monitoring, logging, resource provisioning, dataset management and collaborative sharing.
+- **A Nextflow-like experience**: Seqera CLI provides a developer-friendly environment.
+Pipelines can be launched with the CLI similarly to Nextflow but with the Seqera benefits of monitoring, logging, resource provisioning, dataset management, and collaborative sharing.

-- **Infrastructure as Code**: All Tower resources including Pipelines and Compute Environments can be described in a declarative manner.
-This allows a complete definition of an analysis environment that can be versioned and treated as code.
-It greatly simplifies sharing and re-use of configuration as well as routine administration.
+- **Infrastructure as Code**: All Seqera resources, including pipelines and compute environments, can be described in a declarative manner.
+This enables a complete definition of an analysis environment that can be versioned and treated as code.
+It greatly simplifies configuration sharing and routine administration.

-- **Built on OpenAPI**: Tower CLI interacts with Tower via the [Tower API](https://tower.nf/openapi/index.html) which is created using the latest OpenAPI 3.0 specification.
-Tower CLI provides full control of the Tower application allowing users to get maximum insights into their pipeline submissions and execution environments.
+- **Built on OpenAPI**: The CLI interacts with Seqera via the [Seqera Platform API](https://cloud.seqera.io/openapi/index.html) which uses the OpenAPI 3.0 specification.
+Seqera CLI provides full control of the Seqera application, allowing users to get maximum insights into pipeline submissions and execution environments.

-For more information on Tower, see the [user documentation](https://help.tower.nf) on the Tower Cloud website.
+See the [Seqera Platform documentation](https://docs.seqera.io/platform/latest) to learn more about the application.

 ## Availability

-Tower CLI can be installed on macOS, Windows, and Linux.
+Seqera CLI can be installed on macOS, Windows, and Linux.

-It is compatible with [Tower Cloud](https://tower.nf/) and Tower Enterprise versions 21.08 and later.
+It is compatible with [Seqera Cloud](https://cloud.seqera.io/) and Enterprise versions 21.08 and later.

 ## Getting Started

-This guide covers the installation and configuration of the CLI, cloud infrastructure provisioning and launching pipelines into an AWS Batch compute environment.
+This guide covers the installation and configuration of the CLI, cloud infrastructure provisioning, and launching pipelines into an AWS Batch compute environment.

 ### 1. Installation

-1. Download the latest version for your OS from the assets in the [releases](https://github.com/seqeralabs/tower-cli/releases) page.
+1. Download the latest version for your OS from the assets on the [releases](https://github.com/seqeralabs/tower-cli/releases) page.

 2. Rename and make the file executable: